BlinkyStitt/musical-lights-rs/musical-adafruit-sparkle-idf/README.md

 rmt-legacy was needed to get a RxRmtDriver struct.
 Is there an issue tracking using the v5 idf for rmt?

 Compare to WLED: <https://learn.adafruit.com/adafruit-sparkle-motion/wled-software-2>

+Pressing the button should reset a global counter.
+That way two devices can be easily synced.
+Some sort of wireless communication between multiple devices would be better.
+But this is much simpler to build.
+Other ideas for the button are changing the brightness or